Cholelithiasis

 - Surgery should be considered for patients who have symptomatic cholelithiasis or gallstone-related complications (e.g., cholecystitis) or in asymptomatic patients with immune suppression, calcified gallbladder, giant gallstones (≥3 cm), or family history of gallbladder cancer.

 - Open and LC have similar mortality and complication rates.
-LC offers less pain and quicker recovery and is the current gold-standard treatment.
+LC is the current gold standard.

 - In 10–15% of patients with symptomatic cholelithiasis, CBD stones are detected by intraoperative cholangiogram (IOC).
 CBD stone(s) can be removed by laparoscopic CBD exploration or postoperative ERCP.